yingliu1206/Password-Manager-GUI-App/README.md

 # Password-Manager-GUI-App
-The Password Manager is a secure application designed to store passwords locally in the format "website | email | password".
-It features automatic checks for empty fields and duplicates, generates complex passwords, and copies them to the clipboard for user convenience.
+The Password Manager is a secure application designed to store passwords locally in JSON format.
+It generates complex passwords, copies them to the clipboard for user convenience, allows users to search existing passwords, and includes automatic checks for empty fields and duplicates.

 ## Overview